gerhart01/LiveCloudKd/ExdiKdSample/LiveDebugging.md

 ```
 command

 3. Sometimes (not often) WinDBG can suddenly break in random code, as a usual debugging.
-It can be caused by some other exception during debugging.
-When that exception occures, there is no "breakpoint # hit" message.
+It can be caused by some other exceptions during debugging.
+When this exceptions occure, you don't get "breakpoint # hit" message.

 ![](./images/EXDI9.png)

 4. You can switch register's context to VTL1, using "wrmsr 0x1111 1" command. "wrmsr 0x1111 0" switch back to VTL0.
 VTL0 and VTL1 memory is accessible all time.
 5. If you want restart VM, but Hyper-V shows error about existing partition, see, that LiveCloudKd and WinDBG console message windows are closed.
-LiveCloudKd duplicate some handles from vmwp.exe.
-You can manually unload debugger driver, if you kill WinDBG process, because some interception messages will be handled by driver.
+LiveCloudKd duplicates some handles from vmwp.exe.
+Also you can manually unload debugger driver, if you kill WinDBG process, because some interception messages will be handled by driver.

 ```
 net stop hvmm